golanlevin/60-212/2024/60-212_syllabus_fall2024.md

 * Professor: [Golan Levin](http://www.art.cmu.edu/people/golan-levin/), golan@andrew
 * Assistant: [Em Lugo](https://art.cmu.edu/people/emmanuel-lugo/), elugo@andrew

-*For Zoom links, Discord channel links, and the Professor's phone number (for emergency contacts), please see the #key-information channel in our course Discord server.*
+*For Zoom links, Discord channel links, and the Professor's phone number (for emergency contacts), please see the `#key-information` channel in our course Discord server.*

+## Contents

+* TL;DR
+* Overview
+* Administration
+* Attendance Policies
+* Grading and Evaluation Policies
+* Academic Integrity
+* Accommodations
+* Code of Conduct
+* Classroom Hygiene
+* Dealing with Stress
+* Land Notice

 ---

-## TL,DR
+# TL;DR

 ![2024-grading-policy.jpg](images/2024-grading-policy.jpg)

-Your grade will be based on your basic professionalism in completing work and attending class, summarized as follows:
+Your grade will be based on your professionalism in completing work and attending class, subject to the following policies:

 **Assignment Policy:**